Early Monochrome Pictures, mid 1830s

 c1830-35, 27x20cm, watercolour on paper, private collection.

-From the same visit as the above, St Peter’s was a favourite of Petit’s until its restoration, following losing its independence in 1848.
-Here he perfectly captures its character derived from its long history at the centre of Wolverhampton
+St Peter’s was a favourite of Petit’s until its restoration and made many studies of it.
+Here capturing its proud independence derived from its long history at the centre of Wolverhampton

 circa 1833, 20x29cm, watercolour on paper, private collection.